Spiral Antidepressant Withdrawal Field Guide

 Reflection Prompt – Lessons of the Spiral

-Completing the Journey: Aftercare and Beyond Medication
+Completing Your Journey: Aftercare and Beyond Medication

 Staying Well Without Antidepressants